-Roe deer don’t live in herds like red deer, but occasionally can be seen in small family groups like this one
+Roe deer don’t live in herds like their red cousins, but occasionally they can be seen in small family groups like this one.

 One identifying feature of roe deer is the snow white patches on their rumps.
 The female also has a fluffy bit of tail called a ‘tush’.
 The rump becomes enlarged to a round disc when they are excited or anxious.